Counting thin subgraphs via packings faster than meet-in-the-middle time: Introduction

 Let us now proceed to more detailed design considerations.
 Here the main task is to relax \eqref{eq:main} into a collection of trilinear forms related by linear constraints.
 A natural framework for relaxation is to parameterize the triples $(A,B,C)$ so that the pairwise disjoint triples required by \eqref{eq:main} become an extremal case.

 A first attempt at such parameterization is to parameterize the triples $(A,B,C)$ by the size of the union $|A\cup B\cup C|=j$.
 In particular, the triple $(A,B,C)$ is pairwise disjoint if and only if $j=3q$.
-With this parameterization we obtain $2q+1$ indeterminates, one for each value of $q\leq j\leq 3q$, with {\em inclusion-sieving} (trimmed M\"obius inversion \cite{BHKK09,BHKK10}) on the subset lattice $(2^{[n]},\cup)$ enabling a system of linear equations on the indeterminates.
-This is in fact the approach underlying the counting-in-halves technique of Bj\"orklund {\em et al.}~\cite{BHKK09} which generalizes also to arbitrary semigroup algebras of lattices with the set union (set intersection) replaced by the join (meet) operation of the lattice~\cite{BHKKNP12}.
+With this parameterization we obtain $2q+1$ indeterminates, one for each value of $q\leq j\leq 3q$.
+In this case {\em inclusion-sieving} (trimmed M\"obius inversion \cite{BHKK09,BHKK10}) on the subset lattice $(2^{[n]},\cup)$ enables a system of linear equations on the indeterminates.
+This is in fact the approach underlying the counting-in-halves technique of Bj\"orklund {\em et al.}~\cite{BHKK09}, which generalizes also to M\"obius algebras of lattices with the set union (set intersection) replaced by the join (meet) operation of the lattice~\cite{BHKKNP12}.
 Unfortunately, it appears difficult to break the meet-in-the-middle barrier via this parameterization, in particular due to an apparent difficulty of arriving at a cheap system of equations to complement the basic equations arising from the inclusion sieve.